Mass and Age determination of the LAMOST data with different Machine Learning methods: Machine learning methods introduction

+MLP is one of neural network models consist of input layer, hidden layer and output layer respectively.
+Each layer is closely connected to the neurons.
+It is sensitive to the overfitting and difficult to adjust the parameters, the computer time is proportional to the networks.
 SVR's regression is dependent on the hyperplane constructed from the datasets.
 Since supervised learning method is based on the symmetric loss function for training, one of the advantages is that the computational complexity does not depend on the dimension of the data, but when the dimensions are more than the number of data points the results might not be acceptable.
+For MLP, we set the parameter hidden layer sizes = 147, it means there is only one hidden layer with 147 neurons due to that we found too complex networks would not improve the prediction performance.
+For SVR, the gaussian kernel has been used, and we set the parameter C=15 (regularization parameter).
+Notice if “C” is too large or too small, the prediction performance will be reduced.
+More details could be found in Scikit-learn (sklearn) publicly available package \citep{2019arXiv191006853A,2019arXiv191101217M,2020arXiv200511251F}.